Skip to main content

 What happens if the mock server doesn't have a response for a request?

-defaults to passthrough mode which means it will reach out to the real system and return the response.
-The request and response will then be added to the rrpair editor.
-You can modify the response if you like using the rrpair editor and then save.
-Press the Learn
+proxymock defaults to passthrough mode which means it will reach out to the real system and return the response.
+The request and response will then be added to the ./proxymock directory.
+You can modify the response if you like using the RRPair editor and then save.
+Run proxymock analyze to process mocks so they will be used when proxymock is run.
+You thought we were going to tell you to write a script, right?
+We like you too much for that.
+To learn more about signature matching, see the signatures section.

 What language support is there?

-the cli supports a variety of languages including Go, Python, Node, and Java.
+proxymock the cli supports a variety of languages including Go, Python, Node, and Java.
 You can see a complete list of recorded languages here.